reactjs/react.dev/content/docs/reference-react.md

 ### `React.Suspense` {#reactsuspense}

-`React.Suspense` let you specify the loading indicator in case some components in the tree below it are not yet ready to render.
+`React.Suspense` lets you specify the loading indicator in case some components in the tree below it are not yet ready to render.
 Today, lazy loading components is the **only** use case supported by `<React.Suspense>`:

 ```js
 // This component is loaded dynamically